 Charleston, South Carolina

-One of the most frequently mentioned spirits is a 12-year-old girl named Sarah, who is said to have died in a fire on the property.
-Sarah’s presence is often accompanied by the smell of phantom smoke.
-She’s been heard running through the halls, giggling, and sometimes moves objects, flicks lights on and off, and even pulls pillows from under sleeping guests.
-Those who encounter Sarah describe her as mischievous, adding an eerie charm to this beautifully preserved piece of Charleston’s history.
+Perhaps the most famous spirit is Sarah, a 12-year-old girl believed to have died in a fire on the property.
+Her ghostly presence is often accompanied by the scent of phantom smoke.
+Sarah is said to run through the halls giggling, play tricks by moving objects, flicking lights, and even pulling pillows from under guests as they sleep.
+Visitors describe her as mischievous yet oddly endearing, adding a touch of eerie charm to this historic Charleston inn.

 Contact